-- a piece of cryptographic information used for encrypting data by a chosen algorithm
+Key : A piece of cryptographic information used for encrypting data by a chosen algorithm.

-- a process in which person or server asks for his key being signed.
-Thus allowing others you verify the the key belongs to them.
+Certificate Signing Request (CSR) : A process in which person or server asks for his key being signed.
+Thus allowing others you verify the key belongs to them.

-- a file given to a user to prove its identity it usually comes in .p12 format and is instlled into web browsers.
+Client Side Certificate (CSC) : A file given to a user to prove its identity it usually comes in p12 format and is installed into web browsers.
 CSC are obtained usually by sending a CSR to a CA.

 Our company has decided to make some of their webpages publicly accessible, but we did not want for anyone to see the actual content of our website.
 In other words we simply wanted to have a webpage that could only be accessed by our employees.